webplatform/docs-wpd/Doc_Sprint/index.md

 ===Steward Support===
 When planning a doc sprint, you should first let the community and community leaders know that you are interested in planning an event, so we can:
-*Provide promotion (see [[#Timeline|Timeline]]) *Coordinate with other events, either other doc sprints or local events collocated with your doc sprint *Help in picking a theme and content lists
+*Provide promotion (see [[#Timeline|Timeline]]) *Coordinate with other events, either other doc sprints or local events colocated with your doc sprint *Help in picking a theme and content lists
 *Provide swag (stickers and t-shirts)
 *Contacting Stewards